Marion Downs (audiologist): Honors and awards

 The Marion Downs Hearing Center was named in Downs' honor and opened in May 2005 on the campus of the University of Colorado Medical Center.
 She was inducted into the Colorado Women's Hall of Fame in 2006, and in 2007 received the Secretary's Highest Recognition Award at the U.S. Department of Health and Human Services for her groundbreaking work and lifetime dedication promoting the early identification of hearing problems in children.

 Downs has received two honorary doctorate degrees: a Doctor of Science from the University of Colorado and a Doctor of Human Services from the University of Northern Colorado.
 The University of Colorado's School of Medicine awarded her the Gold Medal Recognition.
 The University of Minnesota gave her its Outstanding Achievement Award.

 She was awarded the Medal of the Ministry of Health of South Vietnam, and was recognized with honors from nearly every professional hearing-related society including the American Academy of Audiology, the American Speech-Language-Hearing Association, and the American Academy of Otolaryngology–Head and Neck Surgery.
-She was a founder of the American Auditory Society and invited to present the prestigious Carhart Memorial Lecture in 1980.
+She was a founder of the American Auditory Society and invited to present the Carhart Memorial Lecture in 1980.
 She received an Outstanding Service Recognition Award from the American Medical Association for her work in teaching audiology in Vietnam.
 She was among the early members of the International Audiology Society, and served on numerous committees, boards, and task forces on local, national, and international projects.
 She served as the program chair for the International Audiology Congress on two occasions.